RanitManik/Frontend-App-Starter-Template/README.md

   <h1>React Vite App Template</h1>
 </div>

 Welcome to the **React Vite App Template**!
-This template is a starting point for building dynamic and interactive web applications using Vite and React.
+This template is a starting point for building dynamic and interactive web applications using Vite and React with all the essential community standards to support you in successfully launching your projects.

 ## Table of Contents